Jopyth/MMM-Remote-Control/docs/guide/custom-menus.md

 ## Translations

-Use `%%TRANSLATE:KEY%%` in your text and add the translation to the files in the `translations/` folder:
+Use `%%TRANSLATE:KEY%%` in your text and add the translation to the files in the `translations/` directory:

 ```json
 {